k8snetworkplumbingwg/sriov-cni/docs/configuration-reference.md

 ```

-The above config will configure a VF of type set up with the "sriov-net" configuration.
+The above config will configure a VF of type "sriov-net" with the MAC address configured as the value supplied under the 'k8s.v1.cni.cncf.io/networks'.
 Where the MAC address supplied is invalid the container may be created with an unexpected address.

-To avoid this it's key to ensure the supplied MAC valid for the specified interface.
-On some systems setting a Multicast MAC address (Where the least significant bit of the first octet is '1' ) results in failure to set the MAC address.
+To avoid this it's key to ensure the supplied MAC is valid for the specified interface.
+On some systems setting a Multicast MAC address (Where the least significant bit of the first octet is '1') results in failure to set the MAC address.